pfroysdon/reading_rack/README.md

 - [Atomic Physics - Max Born](https://a.co/d/4vvXOeR)  Like many of these older books, this one is no exception.
 I really like the author's style of writing.
 Non-native English speakers, or translation of a language, often potrays things very differently and I certainly like this perspective.
 While this book was significantly modified by the co-authors, they did maintain much of the original text from Dr. Born and the text is well written.
 12/22
 - [A Survey of Physical Theory - Max Planck](https://a.co/d/77jb6oT) This is a topical book (a survey) wherein Dr. Planck provides his thoughts on the current state of physics (in 1925).
 It is rather easy to follow, very little math (I counted fewer than 10 equations), with a particularly interesting discussion on electromagnetic theory.
 12/22

 ### Math
 <p align="center">
 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3725.jpg">
 </p>

-I have ~50 books that I have read and used in this area.
+**Note:** I have ~50 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.
+Below is a partial list.

 - [Theory of Optimal Search - Stone](https://a.co/d/g24uCYR)  Great book.
 The author is right (in the preface), you really need to understand mathematics to understand this book.
 It is very dense.
 11/22
 - [Optimal Search for Moving Targets - Stone, et.al.](https://a.co/d/2f2S4Um)  Great book.
 Most of the methods use ILP or MILP, and they have a few examples in Matlab.
 Several years ago I built an ILP toolbox ([ILP Lite](https://github.com/pfroysdon/projects/blob/main/applied_math/ilpLite)) and I was able to solve many problems in this book using ILP Lite.
 11/22